 • Progressive vision loss:

-• Dogs often bump into furniture or walls and show signs of uncertainty in unfamiliar terrain.
+• Dogs often bump into furniture or walls and show signs of insecurity in unfamiliar terrain.

 • Dogs can forget previously learned commands or behaviors.

-• Confusion and disorientation, even when near familiar people or in familiar surroundings.
+• Confusion and disorientation, even in the vicinity of familiar people or in familiar surroundings.

 Late stage: Severe impairments

-In the advanced stages of ceroid lipofuscinosis in dogs NCL, dogs are often severely impaired and require intensive care.
+In the advanced stages of ceroid lipofuscinosis (NCL) in dogs, the dogs are often severely limited in their mobility and require intensive care.
 Symptoms include:

 • Severe movement disorders: